joshuar/go-hass-agent/README.md

 (where `HOSTNAME` is the short hostname of the device running Go Hass Agent)  on the configured MQTT broker and listens for messages with a JSON payload (shown below) that contains details of the D-Bus method to call.
-When a message is recieved, the method will be executed.
+When a message is received, the method will be executed.
 The easiest way to use this feature is with the `mqtt.publish` service in Home Assistant.

 As an example, the following will create a notification on the device running Go